benhoyt/benhoyt.github.com/writings/simple-lists.md

 The choice of database was a no-brainer.
 I've long admired SQLite, and for a project of this size it just made sense.
 The only alternative I'd consider for a larger project would be PostgreSQL, because I trust it and really like it (it's fast, well-documented, and has excellent features like JSON support).

-It's good practice to factor out your database queries into methods on a "model" struct, to avoid having SQL directly in your HTTP handlers.
-This keeps the data access concerns separate, and it allows you to test your server against a fake database instead of a heavy database like PostgreSQL if you need to.

-Because I'm trying to minimize dependencies (and because I don't love ORMs), I decided to use just the standard library's `database/sql` package for this project.
+Because I'm trying to minimize dependencies (and because I don't love most ORMs), I decided to use just the standard library's `database/sql` package for this project.
 I briefly considered using [`sqlx`](https://github.com/jmoiron/sqlx) -- I do like its struct and slice handling -- but for a tiny database model like this it doesn't add that much.

 Here are a couple of functions from [`db.py`](https://github.com/benhoyt/simplelists/blob/master/db.go) to give you the flavour of what this looks like. `GetList` fetches a single list, and the `getListItems` helper fetches all of that list's items: